Tylo vs Harvia (2026): Swedish Heritage or Finnish Value Range?

 Harvia is the easier pick when you want range and reach.
 It is the world's largest maker of sauna heaters, with the broadest model spread from budget electric heaters up to premium and commercial systems, plus the largest global dealer network.
 For most buyers that means more competing quotes and faster availability, which usually means a better price.

-The honest caveats.
+The caveats.
 Range that wide means quality varies by model, so the brand name alone is not a spec.
 Some newer KIP-line heating elements have shown premature burnout within 1 to 2 years, a regression from older units that lasted decades.
 Compact models with low stone capacity can give harsh radiant heat instead of soft löyly, and the Cilindro is specifically flagged by reviewers for this.
 The Xenio WiFi controller has had connectivity complaints.
 Pick the specific model carefully, not just the badge.

 Harvia is right for the buyer who wants choice, easy availability, and competitive pricing, and who is willing to vet the exact model rather than trust the brand alone.